 If you see your dog ingest a toxic substance, or even if you suspect that he or she has, it is important to seek emergency dog care immediately.

-Go directly to the veterinarian.
-Bring the bottle or know the type of medication or poison ingested.
-Call on your way in and tell them what the dog ingested and how long ago it was ingested and the amount.
+Call your veterinarian as soon as possible and tell them what the dog ingested and how long ago it was ingested and the amount.